-Northwest Arkansas Community College's overall financial position is strong.
-We are optimistic that the current fiscal year will be as successful as the past fiscal year.
+Northwest Arkansas Community College's overall financial position is stable.
+We hope that the next biennium will bring sufficient funding to support all College operations.
 Management will need to maintain a close watch over resources and expenditures in order to maintain the ability to manage unknown internal and external issues and needs as they arise.

-NORTHWEST ARKANSAS COMMUNITY COLLEGE COMPARATIVE STATEMENT OF NET ASSETS JUNE 30, 2011
+NORTHWEST ARKANSAS COMMUNITY COLLEGE COMPARATIVE STATEMENT OF NET ASSETS JUNE 30, 2012